DocZeus/Data-Extraction/README.md

-Project Description:

-This repository contains code for a project focused on data extraction from unstructured text documents.
 The project involves:

 API Development: Flask-based API (api.py) for accessing and serving document data stored in an SQLite database (documents.db).